Kage9951/Destiny2ItemManager/README.md

 This includeds shaders and mods if that interesets you.
 (I used Riven's Curse as a perk to make sure I always have a full set of revire dawn).

 # Usage
+  Youtube Link: <will go here once I make it>

+  Required Items:

+    From Github grab the following
+      Perk_Sets.CSV
+      RecommendPerks.CSV
+      Destiny2ItemManager.py

     Using Destiny Item Manager(https://app.destinyitemmanager.com/)
       Go to Settings (Gear Icon)
       Go all the way down to Spreadsheets
       Click on Armor
       Save file as DestinyArmor.csv

     Move file to location of the python script

   Run the Script